|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 Kant applies (unsuccessfully) for a teaching position at the Kneiphof School, one of the three Latin schools in Königsberg.
 This would have provided him a regular salary, supplementing the occasional fees he received from lecturing at the university.

-(January 22) The Russians begin their occupation [glossary] of Königsberg.
+(January 22) The Russian Occupation [glossary] of Königsberg begins.

 (April) Publishes a lecture announcement for the summer semester: New Theory of Motion and Rest [...] [writings]